IgniteUI/igniteui-docfx/en/components/grids_templates/row_adding.md

 ### Demo

 The following sample demonstrates how to enable native row adding in the @@igComponent.
-Changing a cell value and then clicking or navigating to another cell on the same row won't  update the row value until confirmed by using the **Done** button, or discarded by using **Cancel** button.
+Changing a cell value and then clicking or navigating to another cell on the same doesn't update the row value until confirmed by using the **Done** button, or discarded by using **Cancel** button.

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:520px">